Restore an app in Azure

 In the storage account page, select the container you want

 Select backup file you want to download or delete.

 Click Download or Delete depending on what you want to do.

 Monitor a restore operation

-To see details about the success or failure of the app restore operation, navigate to the Activity Log blade in the Azure portal.
+To see details about the success or failure of the app restore operation, navigate to the Activity Log page in the Azure portal.

 Scroll down to find the desired restore operation and click to select it.

-The details blade displays the available information related to the restore operation.
+The details page displays the available information related to the restore operation.